qiime2/docs/source/tutorials/read-joining.rst

      --o-filter-stats demux-joined-filter-stats.qza

-At this stage you can choose to proceed using `Deblur`_ for additional quality control, or you can dereplicate sequences and optionally cluster them into OTUs with ``q2-vsearch``.
-Deblur should give much higher quality results, so we recommend that procedure and will illustrate that approach in the next steps of this tutorial.
+At this stage you can choose to proceed using `Deblur`_ for additional quality control, or you can dereplicate sequences and optionally :doc:`cluster them
+<../plugins/available/vsearch/index>` into OTUs with ``q2-vsearch``.
+Deblur
+should give much higher quality results, so we recommend that procedure and will illustrate that approach in the next steps of this tutorial.

 If you are instead interested in experimenting with an analysis workflow that is more like QIIME 1 processing (for example, to compare your Deblur or DADA2 result with a QIIME 1-like pipeline), you should next dereplicate and cluster your sequences.
 If you try this option, we strongly encourage you to call ``qiime quality-filter q-score-joined`` with a higher ``min-quality`` threshold
-- possibly ``--p-min-quality 20`` or ``--p-min-quality 30``.
+- possibly ``--p-min-quality 20`` or ``--p-min-quality 30`` (see `Bokulich et al. 2013`_ for more details).
 You can then follow the steps in the `OTU clustering tutorial`_.
 After clustering, you will likely want to filter features that are observed in only one sample using ``qiime feature-table filter-features --p-min-samples``.
+In addition, removing singletons with an abundance filter is also advisable (see `Bokulich et al. 2013`_ for more details), as well as :doc:`filtering chimeric sequences <chimera>`.

 Deblur
 ~~~~~~